ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

   ScType::EdgeAccessConstPosPerm,
   nrelDecompositionAddr
   [] (ScAddr const & srcAddr,
-      ScAddr const & edgeAddr,
+      ScAddr const & connectorAddr,
       ScAddr const & trgAddr,
-      ScAddr const & edgeAttrAddr,
+      ScAddr const & connectorAttrAddr,
       ScAddr const & attrAddr)
 {
   // srcAddr equal to the 0th value of sc-iterator
-  // edgeAddr equal to the 1st value of sc-iterator
+  // connectorAddr equal to the 1st value of sc-iterator
   // trgAddr equal to the 2d value of sc-iterator
-  // edgeAttrAddr equal to the 3rd value of sc-iterator
+  // connectorAttrAddr equal to the 3rd value of sc-iterator
   // attrAddr equal to the 4th value of sc-iterator ... // Write your code to handle found sc-construction.
 });